bernie-skipole/acremscope-pi/docs/index.md

 ## Pi build

-With the latest Raspberry Pi os, Enable SSH
+With the latest Raspberry Pi os, Using raspi-config:

+Enable SSH,

+Enable the UART for connection to a pico:

+Choose Interfacing Options

+Choose Serial

+Select No for login shell

+Select Yes for serial port hardware to be enabled.

 Create the user bernard, with passwords for both the bernard and pi usernames.